hapramp/go.read/src/pages/blog/2020-07-10-10-creative-art-challenges-to-try.md

 If you are a caffeine enthusiast, you may already know how to brew your coffee to make different shades of color.
 If you’re new to coffee, that’s fine too.
 You can experiment with it by boiling black coffee or adding milk to lighten the tone.
 You can learn how to control the saturation and texture of the coffee to use it as paint.

 There are no set rules for this challenge.
 As long as you use coffee to paint a fascinating picture of your interest, you’re doing the challenge.
-You can take this art challenge solo or with a bunch of friends.
+You can take the [coffee art challenge](https://getgosocial.app/blog/2020-06-24-Painting-with-Coffee-Art-Challenge/) solo or with a bunch of friends.
 Many artists post their coffee art on YouTube, explaining their journey.
 You can also share your journey with the [YouTube ](https://www.youtube.com/)community.
 You can also share it on [Instagram](https://www.instagram.com/), [GoSocial ](https://www.getgosocial.app/)and [DeviantArt](https://www.deviantart.com/).

 **7. Thirty Day Doodle Challenge**